HHADS-dev/HHADS-dev.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I start to pursue a Master's degree in Electrical and Computer Engineering at the University of Michigan, specializing in Robotics. :smile: :rocket:
+I start to pursue a Master's degree in Electrical and Computer Engineering at the University of Michigan, specializing in Robotics.
+Go Blue! :smile: :rocket: